 - Breathe through your nose, not your mouth.
 You may need to seek treatment for snoring if it causes you to breathe through your mouth during the night.

-Avoid products that can make your symptoms worse.
+Stay away from products that can make your symptoms worse.
 These include:

 - Caffeine and alcohol.
 These products can cause dryness and irritation.
 Don't use a mouthwash that contains alcohol.